gertvv/gertvv.nl-docker/mail/README.md

 Mail hosting
 ============

-Fully configured mail hosting with SMTP and secure IMAP.
+Fully configured mail hosting with authenticated SMTP and secure IMAP.
+The server supports:

+ - Encrypted IMAP using STARTTLS on port 143 or SSL on port 993.
+Unencrypted connections not allowed.
+ - Unencrypted SMTP on port 25 for delivery to local users.
+ - Authenticated SMTP on port 25 using STARTTLS for relay.
+ - SSH login to create additional users an aliases.

 Be sure to:

  - Add a public key to `./ssl/root_authorized_keys`
  - Save your public key chain to `./ssl/mail.pem`